wawa2016-here/World-Script/README.md

 This is a coding language I made.
 Currently V1.0 feel free to improve this.
 The .WSC file is Short for World Script Custom.
+You can add your mods to the "Custom Community Mods" branch and if they are good, I'll add them to the main branch and your username will be in there to.

        Copyright 2026 wawa2016-here